When it comes to business valuations, beauty is not in the eye of the beholder.

 In order to boost the value of your digital agency, you’ll need to make it both scalable and sustainable.
 Scalability and sustainability require one or more of the following:

 In other words, you’ll be aiming toward creating a real business, not a one-man shop.
-Real businesses include quality team members and systems and processes that create reliability of services and outcomes for clients.
+Real businesses include quality team members and systems and different processes that create reliability of services and outcomes for lifetime client.
 The implementation of such standard operating procedures ensures the business itself will exist long after any single owner has had his/her hands on it.